 - Environment - our cattle spend much or all of their life in a low-stress environment in the cool, lush Appalachian Mountains, and always on pasture, never in confinement

-- Butchering - every bit of beef is dry aged for 14 days, even our ground beef
+- Butchering - every bit of beef is dry aged, even our ground beef

 WHAT BREEDS OF CATTLE DO YOU RAISE?Great beef starts with great breeding.
 The Shipley family has 147 years of tradition raising English breeds of cattle such as Hereford, Red and Black Angus, and South Devon – breeds that trace back to the British Isles, brought to America from England and Scotland in the 1800’s.
 W.E.
 Shipley pioneered Hereford farming in North Carolina, bringing the first registered stock to the state.
 These English breeds aren’t the largest cattle, but are known for providing the best combination of meat quality (tenderness and marbling), efficiency (conversion of grass forage into muscle), ease of care (thriving in cooler climates), and disposition.